geobro1992/geobro1992.github.io/_research/hellbenders.md

 Size-structured demographic models indicate that hellbenders appear to be in extinction debt across much of their range, whereby long-lived adults persist on the landscape but the streams they inhabit no longer support sufficient recruitment for populations to persist.

-This research was featured in the [New York Times](https://www.nytimes.com/2023/04/20/science/salamander-dads-cannibals.html?smid=url-share)
+This research was featured in the [New York Times](https://www.nytimes.com/2023/04/20/science/salamander-dads-cannibals.html?smid=url-share), [Scientific American](https://www.scientificamerican.com/article/cannibalistic-dads-may-be-contributing-to-hellbender-salamander-declines/), and The Wildlife Professional.

 **Publications and talks**\
 **Brooks, G. C.**, W. A. Hopkins, and H. K. Kindsvater.
 Concurrent threats and extinction risk in a long-lived, highly fecund vertebrate.
 Ecological Applications _in review_